robjg/oddjob/docs/reference/org/oddjob/jobs/LaunchJob.md

 ### Examples
 #### Example 1 <a name="example1"></a>

-An Oddjob the launches Oddjob. args[0] is org.oddjob.Main, args[1] is the oddjob home directory.
+An Oddjob the launches Oddjob.
+In the example, args[0] is org.oddjob.Main, args[1] is the oddjob home directory.
 The classes directory is included in the class path for the log4j.properties file otherwise Log4j would attempt to use one from ClassLoader.getSystemLoader() which will be the original application